Bruce Lisker: Publicity

 Lisker's case has been featured in numerous Los Angeles Times articles, the first of which earned its authors, investigative reporters Matt Lait and Scott Glover, the prestigious Heywood Broun award on behalf of the Times.
-The case was also featured in an hour-long episode of the CBS News television program 48 Hours Mysteries, entitled "The Whole Truth" (2010) hosted by correspondent Erin Moriarty, as well as the documentary film Survivors Guide to Prison (2018).
+The case was also featured in an hour-long episode of the CBS News television program 48 Hours Mysteries, entitled "The Whole Truth" (2010) and hosted by correspondent Erin Moriarty, as well as the documentary film Survivors Guide to Prison (2018).

-His time spent in the California Youth Authority is documented in an interview with Gladiator School, Stories from Inside YTS.
+His time in the California Youth Authority is documented in an interview with Gladiator School, Stories from Inside YTS.

 His case was dramatized in the CBS All Access series Interrogation.